 - An agent must be continuously maintained

-All of the companies we’re about to discuss meet these regulations and are great options for Alaska registered agent service.
+All of the companies we’re about to discuss meet these regulations and are solid options for Alaska registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Articles of Organization.
-Here’s where you’ll include that information:

 The Best Alaska Registered Agent Services